ajv-validator/ajv/README.md

 - key passed to `addSchema`
 - it's full reference (id)
 - RegExp that should match schema id or key (meta-schemas won't be removed)
-- actual schema object that will be stable-stringified to remove schema from cache
+- actual schema object (that will be optionally serialized) to remove schema from cache

 If no parameter is passed all schemas but meta-schemas will be removed and the cache will be cleared.